 Who is Edx Ideal for?

 Edx has a diversified course catalog.
-Although compared to Coursera, the numbers appear to be less, Edx ranks on top for courses in Humanities and natural sciences.
+Although compared to Coursera, the numbers appear to be smaller, Edx ranks on top for courses in the humanities and natural sciences.

 While Edx provides the best interactive courses from top global universities, it archives its old courses to add new ones after a while.
 So you can still access and learn from the archive courses; however, you will not be eligible for a certificate.
 Not to forget, it has incredible, great courses, including its free version.

-Moreover, Edx has an affordable membership charge making it perfect for people on a budget.
-Edx has a three-step approach to learning: experience, practice, and apply.
+Moreover, Edx has an affordable membership charge, making it perfect for people on a budget.
+Edx has a three-step approach to learning: experience, practice, and application.
 Overall, Edx is ideal for someone who wants to learn about their subject in-depth and develop essential skills from the knowledge gained.

 Who is Coursera Ideal for?